curl / Development / test-fileformat.pl

 Special-commands for the server.

-The first line of this file will always be set to Testnum [number] by the test script, to allow servers to read that to know what test the client is about to issue.
+The first line of this file is always set to Testnum [number] by the test script, to allow servers to read that to know what test the client is about to issue.

 For FTP/SMTP/POP/IMAP